Skip to content

 STALKING, HARASSMENT, AND IGNORED RED FLAGS

 As John is escorted into an interrogation room by a detective, Nels ponders their exchange — or lack thereof.
 The 51-year-old is sure his son-in-law is lying, because Sherri’s family, friends, and colleagues all know that in the year leading up to her murder, something disturbing was happening: a strange figure in disguise was constantly stalking her.
+On top of that, John’s ex-girlfriend also began harassing Sherri after their wedding.
+A colleague of hers witnessed one of the encounters.

 As detectives question John, another officer speaks with the Rasmussens.
 Nels struggles to process what he’s hearing.
 According to the authorities, thieves killed his daughter in a failed robbery where they stole nothing but her purse and car.
+Nels immediately starts talking about the stalking and harassment his daughter suffered during the months leading up to her murder.
+Still, the officer in front of him retorts that, without a name, there’s nothing they can do.

 Nonetheless, Nels follows up with one alarming incident where John’s ex-girlfriend broke into Sherri’s townhouse and started fighting with his daughter in her own living room before running away.